Types of accommodation

 Reception centres for asylum seekers (CADA)

 Asylum seekers having registered an application for international protection are eligible to stay in reception centres.
 Asylum seekers under a Dublin procedure are excluded from accessing these centres.
 CADA can be either collective or individualised housing, within the same building or scattered in several locations.
-Reception centres can be either collective or individualised housing, within the same building or scattered in several locations.
 A place in the centres for asylum seekers is offered by OFII once the application has been made.

 Emergency reception centres

-1. A decentralised emergency reception scheme: emergency accommodation for asylum seekers (hébergement d’urgence dédié aux demandeurs d’asile, HUDA), counting 46,445 emergency accommodation places at the end of 2021.
+• A decentralised emergency reception scheme: emergency accommodation for asylum seekers (hébergement d’urgence dédié aux demandeurs d’asile, HUDA), counting 47,599 emergency accommodation places at the end of 2023 (including 1,374 places in overseas).
 Capacities provided by this scheme evolve quickly depending on the number of asylum claims and capacities of regular reception centres.
-A part of this places are in hotel rooms.
+Some of these places are in hotel rooms.

-2. Reception and accommodation programme for asylum seekers (programme regional d’accueil et d’hébergement des demandeurs d’asile, PRAHDA),managed at national level.
+• The reception and accommodation programme for asylum seekers (programme regional d’accueil et d’hébergement des demandeurs d’asile, PRAHDA), managed at the national level.
 It consists of housing, in most cases in former hotels, for 5,351 persons who have applied for asylum or who wish to do so and who have not been registered.

 Reception and administrative situation examination centres (CAES)